Avril-Cui/61040-ai-concept/README.md

         effect:
             returns all adaptive blocks owned by the user

-   getDroppedTaskIds(owner: User): (set of String)
+   getDroppedTask(owner: User): (set of droppedTasks)
       requires:
-         exists at least one adaptive block with this owner
+         exists at least one dropped task with this user
       effect:
-         returns all dropped task IDs for the user (tasks that couldn't be scheduled due to insufficient time)
+         returns all dropped task for the user (tasks that couldn't be scheduled due to insufficient time)
 ```

 ### Note

-Here are some notes that worth highlighting:
+Here are some notes that worth highlighting about our AI-augmented concept:

 1. For the purpose of separation of concerns and maintaining modularity between concepts, AdaptiveSchedule takes Task, Schedule, Routine as generic types.
-This is because the specific concept within these types will not influence how AdaptiveSchedule works.
-However, since we are implementing the concept in this assignment, it is worth mentioning what these types are.
+This is because the specific concept that manages these types will not influence how AdaptiveSchedule works.
+However, since we are implementing the concept in code for this assignment, it is worth mentioning what these types are.
+In this way, we can code these types the same structure as how they were defined, so that it is easier to implement the syncs for later assignments.

    - Task refers to the set of tasks specified by the user.
-It is managed under the TaskCatalog concept and has the following structure:
+It is managed under the`TaskCatalog` concept and has the following structure:

      ```
      a set of Tasks with
          an owner User